 How to get tested for low testosterone?

-- A saliva test is simple and less stressful than a blood test while providing equivalent or sometimes even superior results; saliva test is a new technique and not yet as widely known as blood test; saliva test is equivalent measurement of free testosterone, the most active of the three types that are measured
+- A saliva test is simple and less stressful than a blood test, nonetheless provides equivalent or sometimes even superior results.
+Saliva testing is relatively new technique and not as widely popular as blood test.

-- For blood test, the venipuncture using needles for blood draw can cause adrenal stress in children and those afraid of needles
+- For blood tests, a venipuncture blood draw can cause adrenal stress in children and those afraid of needles.

-- Several scientific studies have shown saliva test can deliver equivalent and even better results, including this scientific review from the journal of Clinical Chemistry and this study on 1500 males between 20 and 90 years old
+- Several scientific studies have shown saliva test can deliver equivalent and even better results.
+One scientific review from the journal of Clinical Chemistry confirmed these observations in 1500 males between 20 and 90 years old.

 It is recommended to provide samples in the morning, around 7-10 am, within 30 minutes of waking up when the T levels are highest.
-Note that testosterone is age dependent and therefore should be compared against a reference of same age group.
+One should note that testosterone is age dependent and therefore should be compared against a reference of same age group.

-- Only free Testosterone available in the saliva is tested (not affected by SHBG & albumin protein bound T)
+- Only free Testosterone available in the saliva is tested.
+SHBG & albumin protein do not affect these results.

-- Need to ensure the lab has a history of reliable testing with clearly defined ranges
+- One needs to ensure the lab has a history of reliable testing with clearly defined ranges.

-- 50 pg/ml: low level requiring further attention (hypogonadism, low-t problems)
+- 50 pg/ml or below: low levels requiring further attention (likely hypogonadism, low-t problems).

-- 185 pg/ml: high levels that also need attention (due to higher aggression and other concerns)
+- 185 pg/ml or above: high levels that also need attention (due to higher aggression and other concerns).